GOI17/docker-node/README.md

-# docker-hello-world
+# docker-node
-This Repository is only for practice, applying CI/CD with GithubActions and Docker
+This Repository is only for practice, applying Jest Suite with Git Hooks and NodeJS
 - Technologies:
+  - Jest
-  - Docker
+  - Node
   - Git
-  - GitHhub Actions
+  - Git Hooks